ConnorWiseman/jcink-custom-structure/README.md

 ```

 ### hasValue Method
-Each module includes a built-in method for checking whether a specified value exists if users wish to define additional behavior or should the default defaulting options prove restrictive.
+Each module includes a built-in method for checking whether a specified value exists if users wish to define additional behavior or should the default defaulting options prove restrictive. `hasValue` does not rely on `keySuffix` or `keyPrefix`.
 ```html
 <% BOARD %>
 <script>